 - Melbourne has accommodation options for every budget from Hostels, to apartments and hotels rooms

-- You can search Airbnb for there Melbourne accommodation offerings.
+- You can search Airbnb for their Melbourne accommodation offerings.
 If you have never used Airbnb before get yourself $50 credit by signing and booking a stay right HERE

 - Hotels in Melbourne generally start from around $100 a night for a double room and increase incrementally as the luxury rating rises towards 5 stars.
 Google states that 3-star averaging $113, 5-star averaging $314 for a night stay.
 You can compare and book your stay on Trip Advisor